STI begins week on positive note, rising 0.39%

 On the broader market, advancers outnumbered decliners 287 to 209, as 1.9 billion securities worth $959.64 million changed hands.

-According to a Singapore Department of Statistics statement on Monday, the Republic's retail sales rose 79.7 per cent year on year in May to $3.3 billion, rebounding from the low base during the circuit breaker last year.
+According to a Singapore Department of Statistics statement yesterday, the Republic's retail sales rose 79.7 per cent year on year in May to $3.3 billion, rebounding from the low base during the circuit breaker last year.

 UOB economist Barnabas Gan noted that the growth in retail sales "suggested that domestic demand was buoyant despite the implementation of phase two and phase two (heightened alert)", adding that "with the recent decline in locally transmitted Covid-19 infections in Singapore to single digit amid a gradual improvement in the labour market, retail sales growth should continue to expand for the rest of the year".